What is a Sacroiliac Injection (SI)?

 After Sacroiliac Injections

-You may find that your child's pain gets worse initially.
-Your child's physician may order a small amount of pain medication for the first few days until the injected medication begins to work.
-This occurs because placing a needle into an irritated joint causes more irritation.
-Your child's pain should begin to decrease approximately two days after the injection.
-Approximately three days after the injection, an advanced practice registered nurse will call to see how your child is doing.
+You may find that your child's pain gets worse at first.
+The doctor may order a small amount of pain medication for the first few days until the injected medication begins to work.
+This occurs because placing a needle into an irritated joint and injecting steroid causes more irritation for a short time.
+You or your child's pain should begin to decrease approximately two days after the injection.
+Approximately three days after the injection, an advanced practice registered nurse will call to see how you or your child is doing.
 You can call us for any questions or concerns at 1-513-636-7768.

-Your child should not participate in any running, jumping or contact sports until advised by his/her doctor.
+You or your child should not participate in any running, jumping or contact sports until advised by their doctor.

 Call Your Child's Doctor If: